-Our portfolio of equity securities in a continuous loss position, the impairment of which we consider to be temporary, consists primarily of common stocks in the banking, steel, and transportation industries.
-The fair value and unrealized losses are distributed in 5 publicly traded companies, with no single industry or company representing a material or concentrated unrealized loss.
-We have evaluated the near-term prospects of the various industries, as well as the specific issuers within our portfolio, in relation to the severity and duration of the impairments, and based on that evaluation, as well as our ability and intent to hold these investments for a reasonable period of time to allow for a recovery of fair value, we do not consider these investments to be other-than-temporarily impaired at March 29, 2014.
+Our portfolio of equity securities in a continuous loss position, the impairment of which we consider to be temporary, consists primarily of common stocks in the banking, steel, communications, oil and gas, and transportation industries.
+The fair value and unrealized losses are distributed in 30 publicly traded companies, with no single industry or company representing a material or concentrated unrealized loss.
+We have evaluated the near-term prospects of the various industries, as well as the specific issuers within our portfolio, in relation to the severity and duration of the impairments, and based on that evaluation, as well as our ability and intent to hold these investments for a reasonable period of time to allow for a recovery of fair value, we do not consider these investments to be other-than-temporarily impaired at March 28, 2015.